shehbazkhan31Yash/ptg-ui-schematics/react-schematics/README.md

 ?
 Which bundler would you like to use? › Vite (Recommended) ?
 Which unit test runner would you like to use? › Vitest (Recommended) ?
 Which test runner would you like to use for end to end tests? › Cypress ?
-Would you like to use ESLint for linting? › Yes
+Which linter would you like to use? › Standard
 ?
-Would you like to use Prettier for code formatting? › Yes
+Would you like to use Prettier for code formatting? › Yes ?
+Would you like to add Husky for Git hooks (pre-commit)? › No ?
+Would you like to add Docker configuration? › Yes
 ```

 ## 🔐 Authentication Setup